Syncano/website/_posts/2014-10-09-getting-started-swift-playground.markdown

 <p>Let's add a function to the playground to see if it works properly.
 Start by calculating the sum of 3 + 7:</p>

-{% highlight javascript linenos %}func sumOfTwoNumbers(firstNumber: Int, secondNumber: Int) -&gt; Int {
+{% highlight javascript linenos %}func sumOfTwoNumbers(firstNumber: Int, secondNumber: Int) -> Int {
 &nbpsp; return firstNumber + secondNumber
 }